vishnumaiea/KiExport/Readme.md

 pip install -r requirements.txt
 ```

+Additionally, the app can tell you which dependencies are missing in most cases, and guide you to install them.
 Check if the app is working by checking the version of the tool.
 Open a terminal and run the following command.

 ```bash
 kiexport -v